scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 ## Appendix: Methods to overload to support the “same result type” principle ##

-You want to add overloads to specialize a transformation operations such that they return a more specific result.
+You want to add overloads to specialize transformation operations such that they return a more specific result type.
 Examples are:
 - `map`, on `StringOps`, when the mapping function returns a `Char`, should return a `String` (instead of an `IndexedSeq`),
 - `map`, on `Map`, when the mapping function returns a pair, should return a `Map` (instead of an `Iterable`),
 - `map`, on `SortedSet`, when an implicit `Ordering` is available for the resulting element type, should return a `SortedSet` (instead of a `Set`).

-The following table lists transformation operations that might return a too wide type.
+The following table lists transformation operations that might return an undesirably wide type.
 You might want to overload these operations to return a more specific type.

  Collection    | Operations